-We recommend keeping the scoreboard in its packing materials until the day of installation.
+We recommend keeping the scoreboard displays in their packing materials until the day of installation.
 It is important to keep the packing materials dry while they are on the scoreboard.
 Wet cardboard can adhere to the scoreboard face and damage the finish.

-If your scoreboard cabinets arrived in a wooden crate, the pieces are nailed together.
-Pry the crate apart, taking care to avoid scraping the scoreboard with tools, nails, or lumber.
-Make certain to pry the wooden pieces apart from each other rather than trying to apply force against the scoreboard cabinet.
+If your scoreboard cabinets arrived in wooden crates, take care to avoid scraping the cabinets with tools, nails, or lumber when prying apart the nailed sections.
+Make certain to pry the wooden pieces apart from each other rather than trying to apply force against a scoreboard cabinet.
 Aluminum is strong, but a steel crowbar is stronger.

 Once the crate is out of the way, remove the cardboard padding.
 You may need to remove a few labels adhered to the side of the cabinets for shipping.
-At this point, your scoreboard cabinets are unpacked and ready to be installed.
+At this point, your scoreboard cabinets are unpacked and ready for installation.